cbisiere/tiny-prolog2/README.md

 ```
 Notes:
 1. According to these definitions, using an explicit exponent symbol for real numbers is mandatory.
 This is needed to avoid ambiguities with dotted lists, so `1.2` will be treated as a dotted list, not as a real number.
 For convenience, the exponent part will be considered as optional in Edinburgh syntax.
 1. In Prolog II+, `D` and `d` can also be used as exponent symbols, in addition to `E` and `e`.
-Moreover, digits after the exponent symbol is not mandatory, so `1e` is a valid real number in Prolog II+
+Moreover, digits after the exponent symbol is not mandatory, so `1e` is a valid real number in Prolog II+.

 ### Marseille syntax

-Both Prolog II and Prolog II+ are based on the so-called "Marseille syntax", featuring the famous `->` symbol for rules, dotted lists, and tuples.
+Both Prolog II and Prolog II+ are based on the so-called Marseille syntax, featuring the famous `->` symbol for rules, dotted lists, and tuples.
 Expressions in syntaxes without operators (i.e., Prolog II), as shown below, is just a term.

 ```
 term = pterm, [".", term] ;